linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 01 - Preliminaries Two-Sector Models.md

 Thus, the slope of the Rybczynski line for  $\Delta L$  is the negative of the ratio of capital/output in the two industries, which is constant for fixed prices.
 This proves that the Rybczynski lines are indeed straight.

-If we continue to increase the labor endowment in Figure 1.12, outputs will move downwards on the Rybczynski line for  $\Delta L$ , until this line hits the  $y_{1}$  axis.
+If we continue to increase the labor endowment in Figure 1.12, outputs will move downwards on the Rybczynski line for $\Delta L$, until this line hits the $y_{1}$ axis.
 At this point the economy is fully specialized in good 1.
-In terms of Figure 1.7, the vector of endowments (L, K) is coincident with the vector of factor requirements ( $a_{1L}, a_{1K}$ ) in industry 1.
-For further increases in the labor endowment, the Rybczynski line for  $\Delta L$  then moves right along the  $y_{1}$  axis in Figure 1.12, indicating that the economy remains specialized in good 1. $^{14}$  This corresponds to the vector of endowments (L, K) lying outside and below the cone of diversification in Figure 1.7.
+In terms of Figure 1.7, the vector of endowments (L, K) is coincident with the vector of factor requirements ($a_{1L}, a_{1K}$) in industry 1.
+For further increases in the labor endowment, the Rybczynski line for $\Delta L$ then moves right along the $y_{1}$ axis in Figure 1.12, indicating that the economy remains specialized in good 1.$^{14}$ This corresponds to the vector of endowments (L, K) lying outside and below the cone of diversification in Figure 1.7.

 With the economy fully specialized in good 1, factor prices are determined by the marginal products of labor and capital in that good, and the earlier "factor price insensitivity" Lemma no longer applies.